 The APEC RO-CTOP is one of the top reverse osmosis water filtration systems, and it has the unique feature of being a countertop RO system.
 This filter has a four-stage filtration process that provides ultra-clean drinking and cooking water.
-While a lot of water purification systems for countertops only have two to three stages using activated carbon filters, this RO-CTOP adds a reverse osmosis membrane that lets you use the same filters for two to three years.
+While a lot of water purification systems for countertops only have two to three stages using activated carbon filters, this RO-CTOP adds a reverse osmosis membrane that lets you use the same filters for a longer time.

 Since this is a portable RO water filter, it doesn’t work with some faucets due to the attachment.
 Essentially, you can hook this up to an average-sized faucet, but it won’t work with special designer faucets or sprayer spouts.
-This is the perfect countertop system for travelers, apartments, and those who want very clean water for a fraction of the price.
+This is the perfect countertop system for travelers, apartments, and those who want very clean water for a reasonable price.